 Our sit-on-top style sea kayaks are stable and easy to use.
 You will be given instructions and help to safely launch these kayaks in calm waters.

 We will launch at the Coast Guard Pier.
 We'll paddle through the kelp forests and as far as the back observation deck and great tide pool of the Monterey Bay Aquarium.
 We will be on the water for about 1-1.5 hours (2 mile round-trip)

 |Wednesday||9 a.m. - 5 p.m.|

 |Saturday||9 a.m. - 5 p.m.|

 Monterey Bay is a special place where nature is everywhere one looks.
 Kayaking is an excellent way to get a unique perspective of this national treasure called the Monterey Bay National Marine Sanctuary.
 Experience sea mammals in their natural habitat.
-Explore Sea Otters in the kelp forests along Cannery Row, cruise the calm waters along Del Monte Beach and see a whale, or just sidle up to Fisherman's Wharf to watch the Harbor Seals snoozing, or the Coast Guard Jetty where the Sea Lions rule.
+Explore Sea Otters in the kelp forests along Cannery Row, cruise the calm waters along Del Monte Beach and see a whale, sidle up to Fisherman's Wharf to watch the Harbor Seals snoozing, or cruise the Coast Guard Jetty where Sea Lions rule.